soomin-kevin-sung/dotnet-flexgrid/README.md

   &lt;FrozenHedaerSample ScreenShot&gt;
 </p>

-- FrozenHedaerSample demonstrates how to using the frozen columns.<br>
+- FrozenHedaerSample shows how to using the frozen columns.<br>
 - You can use **FlexGrid.FrozenBands** to add frozen columns.
-- In this sample, the Name, BirthDate bands are being represented as Frozen Bands.
+- In this sample, the Name, BirthDate bands are Frozen Bands.

 <br>